Gers2017/gers2017.github.io/src/pages/posts/sign_commits.md

 postdate: "2 Sep 2022"
 author: "Gers"
 ---

-# Sign your Commits!!!
+## Sign your Commits!!!

 ![RUN](https://media.giphy.com/media/7kn27lnYSAE9O/giphy.gif)
 ![Keep calm](https://media.giphy.com/media/p9bj7nrUPAypq/giphy.gif)

-If you happen to be a github user then you might have seen this \"Verified\" signature next to some commits.
+If you happen to be a github user then you might have seen this **Verified** signature next to some commits.

 What does it mean?
 Are they part of secret society of Verified users? should I be signing my commits too?